Introduction to the Froude Number

 The Froude Number is a dimensionless parameter measuring the ratio of "the inertia force on a element of fluid to the weight of the fluid element" - the inertial force divided by gravitational force.

 The Froude Number can be expressed as

 g = acceleration of gravity (9.81 m/s2)

-The Froude Number is relevant in fluid dynamic problems where the weight of the fluid is an important force.
+The Froude Number is relevant in fluid dynamic problems where the weight (gravitational force) of the fluid is an important force.

-In general this is the situation for free surfaces like cold windows and hot radiators.
+In general this is the situation for free surfaces like cold windows and hot radiators - or flow in open conduits like water channels, sewer pipes .
 It is used when calculating momentum transfer in general and open channel flow and wave and surface behavior in particular.

-The Froude Number is also important in analyzing flow in spillways, weirs, channel flows, rivers and in ship design.
+The Froude Number is important when analyzing flow in spillways, weirs, channel flows, rivers and in ship design.